WELCOME!

 The artists are at all times responsible for presenting their own work: installing it, packing it down, and returning the space back to normal.
 The Textile Center simply does not have the staff to operate an on-site gallery or install team.
 All work should be taken home with the artist, as we are not an acquisitive institution.

-Where can I buy art/textile materials or wool?
+Where can I buy art/textile supplies?

 As mentioned, Blönduós is a remote and rural place.
 This means we receive most supplies from other towns: Sauðárkrókur, Reykjavik or Akureyri.
 You can order most things online and if it is being sent from within Iceland, postage is usually within 2 business days.
 International shipping, however, can take weeks or even months.